symfony/symfony/UPGRADE-6.0.md

 Form
 ----

+ * `FormErrorIterator::children()` throws an exception if the current element is not iterable.
  * The default value of the `rounding_mode` option of the `PercentType` has been changed to `\NumberFormatter::ROUND_HALFUP`.
  * The default rounding mode of the `PercentToLocalizedStringTransformer` has been changed to `\NumberFormatter::ROUND_HALFUP`.
  * Added the `getIsEmptyCallback()` method to the `FormConfigInterface`.